Baijianlu/AICON2/README.md

 AICON2 is a Python module and requires Python version 3.5 or higher.
 The dependent Python libraries include [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), [spglib](https://atztogo.github.io/spglib/), [pymatgen](http://pymatgen.org/index.html).
 If you want to use automatic workflow management tools, [atomate](https://atomate.org/) and [FireWorks](https://materialsproject.github.io/fireworks/) should also be installed.
 All of them can be easily obtained from the [Python Package Index](https://pypi.python.org/pypi) (PyPI), using tools such as pip.
 They may also be bundled with Python distributions aimed at scientists, like [Anaconda](https://anaconda.org/), and with a number of Linux distributions.
 Here we recommend to use Anaconda so that dependencies should be resolved automatically.

 ## Compiling and install AICON2
+Install from pip:

+    $ pip install AICON

-Users installing from source must install the dependencies first and then run:
+Or, users installing from source must install the dependencies first and then run:

     $ python setup.py install